Charles Thurber

 Charles Thurber was a black man lynched in Grand Forks, North Dakota, on October 24, 1882.
 A plaque was installed in 2020 to memorialize Thurber, whose lynching took place on the St. Paul, Minneapolis and Manitoba Railway (later becoming the Great Northern Railway) bridge over the Red River between Grand Forks, North Dakota and East Grand Forks, Minnesota.

-Thurber was accused of raping two white women, one the wife of a railroad worker and the other described as a "Norwegian servant girl".
+Thurber was accused of raping two white women, one the wife of a railroad worker and the other described as a 14-year-old "Norwegian servant girl".
 According to one of the illustrated North Dakota Mysteries and Oddities books, at least one of Thurber's accusers may have recanted her story.
+That said, Thurber had previously served two prison terms for attempted rape in Wisconsin.

 Accounts

 The lynching was described in the Daily Herald (which is now the Grand Forks Herald) in articles that are quite shocking to modern readers.

 For example, at one point the headline writer used poetry, as follows: